Camera Icon

 ABC Publicity

 1910s, misc. clippings re. formation of a “bird study club,” elections and field trips, and advocacy, 1912-1913, 1915-1919, includes reference to Grace Pettis Johnson’s report at the Annual Meeting of the City Library.
 Johnson, curator or the Museum of Natural History, notes formation of a bird club in her remarks (6/6/1912).
-Another clipping notes that the Club voted to send a letter to Senator Henry Cabot Lodge asking him to support the McLean Bill providing government protection for migratory birds (1913), and a letter To the Editor of The Republican concerning children damaging birds’ nests (7/2/1918)
+Another clipping notes that the club voted to send a letter to Senator Henry Cabot Lodge asking him to support the McLean Bill providing government protection for migratory birds (1913), and a letter To the Editor of The Republican concerning children damaging birds’ nests (7/2/1918)

-1930s, clipping about the sighting of a Carolina wren in Springfield, about 1939
+1930s, clipping about the sighting of a Carolina Wren in Springfield, about 1939

 1940s, misc. clippings about programs, effort to establish a wildlife sanctuary to honor Fannie Stebbins, 1940-1945, 1949

-1950s, misc. clippings 1950-1956, 1959, includes about programs, Fannie Stebbins Memorial Wildlife Refuge (FSMWR) naming and fundraising, and the 1955-56 bird census, etc. SEE: FSMWR, Reference for additional clippings about the bird refuge.
+1950s, misc. clippings 1950-1956, 1959, includes articles about programs, the achievement of a "100" count by several avid birders (1956), Fannie Stebbins Memorial Wildlife Refuge naming and fundraising, and the 1955-56 bird census, etc. SEE: FSMWR, Reference for additional clippings about the refuge.

-1960s, misc. clippings, 1961-1968, includes article about the opening of ABC’s 50th season (1961), ABC’s leadership role in the fight against aerial spraying of insecticide (1964), and a nature walk (1968)
+1960s, misc. clippings, 1961-1968, includes articles about the opening of ABC’s 50th season (1961), the election of officers (1961) background on the founding and naming of ABC, the annual "100 count", the Audubon Day Bird Census, the impact of DDT and the development of once-swampy areas (1961, ABC’s leadership role in the fight against aerial spraying of insecticide (1964), and a nature walk (1968)

-1970s, misc. clippings, includes reference to birds spotted during a winter walk in Forest Park (1972), the Christmas bird count (1978), and ABC’s ambitious project to purchase and conserve land in the Longmeadow Flats (11/15/1979)
+1970s, misc. clippings, includes reference to birds spotted during a winter walk in Forest Park (1972), the Christmas Bird Count (1978), and ABC’s ambitious project to purchase and conserve land in the Longmeadow Flats (11/15/1979)

-1980s, misc. clippings, 1983-1989, includes articles about the annual Christmas Bird count (1983 and 1986); an ABC bird watching expedition led by Seth Kellogg with photos of Kellogg, Colleen Withgott, Al Salk and group photo of participants (1986); and an interview with Colleen Withgott about the Christmas Count and ABC (1989), etc.
+1980s, misc. clippings, 1983-1989, includes articles about the annual Christmas Bird Count (1983 and 1986); an ABC bird watching expedition led by Seth Kellogg with photos of Kellogg, Colleen Withgott, Al Salk and group photo of participants (1986); and an interview with Colleen Withgott about the Christmas Count and ABC (1989), etc.

-2000s, misc. clippings, 2003-2009 (with gaps), includes Janet Orcutt presenting “Birding 101” for a nature series at the Wilbraham Public Library (4/21/2004) and getting ready for the Yule count (12/18/2008)
+2000s, misc. clippings, 2002-2009 (with gaps), includes "Bird club flying high after 90 years" (John Hutchison pictured, includes background on the FSMWR and its expansion, construction of Rt.
+91, etc., 10/19/2002), Janet Orcutt presenting “Birding 101” for a nature series at the Wilbraham Public Library (4/21/2004) and getting ready for the Yule count (12/18/2008)

 People